mgfarmer/openscad_tray_generator/README.md

 ```
 Finally, something good is going to happen.
 You can see that two trays are going to be created.
 Each tray will be the dimensions you specified on the command line.
 By the way, the default unit scale
-is inches, but [product] works just as well with metric by specifying "-u/--units cm" on the command line.
+is inches, but Tray Generator works just as well with metric by specifying "-u/--units cm" on the command line.
 All dimensions expressed in the command line parameters are expressed using the chosen unit scale.

-So before [product] does anything, it will ask you if you're ready to proceed.
+So before Tray Generator does anything, it will ask you if you're ready to proceed.
 This is done, by
-default, because [product] is capable of generating 1000's of trays in a single invocation, and
+default, because Tray Generator is capable of generating 1000's of trays in a single invocation, and
 that can take many hours to complete (of course you can always abort, but still...)

-You can also specify "-d/--dryrun" on the command line and [product] will just print out a list
+You can also specify "-d/--dryrun" on the command line and Tray Generator will just print out a list
 operations that will execute to generate the trays.
 This is a great way of seeing what is going to happen.

 Go ahead and type "n" to cancel the process, then add the -d parameter: